Thomas-Maier/slurmy/README.md

 **run_script** (default: None): The shell script that defines the job execution.
 Can either be the script as one string block, or the name of a script on disk.

 **run_args** (default: None): Run arguments that should be passed to the shell script.
-Can be either a string or a list.
+Can be either a string or a list of strings.
 It is recommended to simply pass a string that reflects the same sequence that you would also write in a shell line command.

 **success_func** (default: None): Success definition to be used by the job.